edo9300/SCSFW/README.md

     * The base.bin file of hvca requires gbafix and an addiontal step:
         * _"Like retail games, this emulator tries to increase the ROM speed which supercard is not compatible with, I just disabled that"_ - Metroid Maniac

+For SwanGBA, you need to download OR build your preferred SwanGBA fork/binary along with the needed dependencies and rename it to:
+- bwsc.gba

 Once you have those files, transfer these to the scfw folder.
 You should find the ff. within the scfw folder:
+- bwsc.gba
 - gb.gba
 - gbc.gba
+- hvca.gba (Custom built version by metroid-maniac)
 - kernel.gba
 - nes.gba
 - ngp.gba
 - pcea.gba
 - smsa.gba
 - wsv.gba
-- hvca.gba (Custom built version by metroid-maniac)
 - ./hvca/ (folder)
 - ./hvca/mapr/ (folder)